<div id="myExtraContent1"> </div>

 As well as being taken literally, positive and negative connotations can attach to words and phrases so, for purpose of a rent review, how you read a document depends upon whether you are advising the landlord or the tenant.

-I provide solicitors with advice on the drafting of documents so as to ensure the valuation intention at rent review.
+I provide solicitors with professional support on the drafting of rent review clauses and documents so as to ensure the valuation intention at rent review.

 I look forward to helping you in some way.